cisco-open/jalapeno/docs/about/infrastructure.md

 Jalapeno's Kafka instance handles two main types of data: BMP data (topology information) supplied by the GoBMP collector, and telemetry data (network metrics) supplied by Telegraf.
 Jalapeno Processors are responsible for reading and restructuring the data, and for inferring relevant metrics from the data.

 BMP data is organized into Kakfa topics such as `gobmp.parsed.peer` and `gobmp.parsed.ls_node`.
-These topics are further parsed to create representations of the network topology using the [Topology Processor](processors.md#topology-processor).
+These topics are further parsed to create representations of the network topology using the [GoBMP-Arango Processor](processors.md#gobmp-arango-processor).

 Telemetry data is collected in the `jalapeno.telemetry` topic.
 Data in this topic is pushed into Telegraf (a telemetry consumer), and onwards into InfluxDB.